DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threats, Attacks, and Vulnerabilities/Chapter 01 - Social Engineering Techniques.md

 🟢 **Invoice Scams**

 Using a fake invoice in an attempt to get a company or entity to pay for things that were not ordered.
-Usually, the fake invoice is accompanied by a message suggesting a sense of urgency, a final notice, or a thread.
+Usually, the fake invoice is accompanied by a message suggesting a sense of urgency, a final notice, or a threat.

 🟢 **Credential Harvesting**